mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/hello-world.md

 }
 ```

-This manifest gives the server the location of our web app  within our bundle.
-(Note that you may alternatively use `plugin.yaml`) Consult the [manifest reference]({{< ref "manifest-reference.md" >}}) for more details, including how to define a minimum required server version for your plugin.
+This manifest gives the server the location of your componets within your plugin bundle.
+Consult the [manifest reference]({{< ref "manifest-reference.md" >}}) for more details, including how to define a minimum required server version for your plugin.

+Note that you may also use `plugin.yaml` to define the manifest.

 Bundle the manifest and entry point into a tar file: